RapidiaTechInc/Marlin/README.md

 This command can be used to try checking for a connected USB device if Marlin previously failed to detect it on init.

+### R745

+Reset homed status.

+This command informs the printer that the toolhead may have been moved by some source other than the stepper driver, and so the printer should home again before it can be sure of its absolute position.

 ### R750

 Hard Reset.